aichaos/rivescript-js/docs/brain.md

 * user, msg and scope are the same as reply()
 * context = "normal" or "begin"
 * step = the recursion depth
+* scope = the call scope for object macros

 ## string formatMessage (string msg)